Dr Sharon McDonnell (Chief Investigator)1,2

 - supported to seek help and remain engaged in services at a time of high risk and intense need

 Dr Sharon McDonnell will be presenting findings from the Armed Forces suicide bereavement study at Suicide Bereavement UK’s hybrid conference.
-This study is first of its kind internationally for many reasons.
-The presentation will focus on serving personnel, veterans, military and civilian families bereaved by an Armed Forces suicide.
+This study is first of its kind internationally.
+The presentation will focus on serving and ex-service personnel and families bereaved by an Armed Forces suicide.

 For more information please contact: